Find Affordable College Courses

 15 Yearly Graduations

 The 14th most popular school in the country for other public health majors who are seeking their master's degree is Washington University in St Louis.
 Roughly 15,400 attend the school each year.
-The average in-state tuition for full-time undergraduates is $57,750 per year, while in-state graduate students, on average, pay $57,750 per year.
-During the 2020-2021 academic year, 15 people received their master's degree in other public health from WUSTL.
-About 60% of this group were women, and 53% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $61,750 per year, while in-state graduate students, on average, pay $61,750 per year.
+During the most recent year for which we have data, 15 people received their master's degree in other public health from WUSTL.
+Of these students, 57% were women and 79% were members of underrepresented racial-ethnic groups.

 #15